 Supervised Individual Research (GR9990) The traditional method of writing the thesis as an independent study under the supervision of a faculty member.

-All students must submit an approved thesis proposal prior to enrollment.
+All students must submit an approved thesis proposal prior to enrollment in the thesis course.
 Students should consult the thesis guidelines and the links above for additional information, guidelines, and examples.